wei12314/hostpital-project/readme.md

-# this is my school practice project
+# This is a front project of hostpital